mvolkmann/blog/src/smalltalk/41-morphic.md

 row := LayoutMorph newRow.
-row borderColor: Color red; borderWidth: 5. item := BoxedMorph new color: Color lightGreen. item layoutSpec proportionalWidth: 1. "grows width to maximum available" row addMorph: item. row addMorph: (BoxedMorph new color: Color lightOrange). column addMorph: row.
+row borderColor: Color red; borderWidth: 5. item := BorderedBoxMorph new color: Color lightGreen. item layoutSpec proportionalWidth: 1. "grows width to maximum available" row addMorph: item. row addMorph: (BorderedBoxMorph new color: Color lightOrange). column addMorph: row.

 "Each of the column submorphs will have the same height be default.